amxyz-cyber/amxyz-cyber/README.md

 - 👀 I’m interested in writing scientific programs, i.e. programs for scientific purposes in the field of chemistry or physics.
 - 🌱 I’m currently studying chemistry.
 - 💞️ I’m looking to collaborate on Java projects, Haskell projects or on any other project that involves visualizing the data of test series.
-- 📫 How to reach me ...
+- 📫 How to reach me: anzela.minosi@gmail.com

 <!---
 amxyz-cyber/amxyz-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.